loophp/collection/docs/pages/api.rst

 averages
 ~~~~~~~~

-Calculate the average of a list of numbers.
+Calculate the average of a collection of numbers.

+The average constitute the result obtained by adding together several amounts
+and then dividing this total by the number of amounts.

+Based on `scanLeft1`, this operation will return the average at each iteration.
+Therefore, if you're looking for one single result, you must get the last item
+using `last` operation.

 Interface: `Averagesable`_